Mediagone/symfony-powerpack/README.md

     {
         // ...

-        parent::__construct(LowercaseString::class, $handlers, false); // disable exception handling }
+        parent::__construct(LowercaseString::class, $resolvers, false); // disable exception handling }

 }
 ```
-You can also catch exceptions directly in the handler if you need to customize the return value.
+You can also catch exceptions directly in the resolver if you need to customize the return value.

 ## <a name="primitiveParameters"></a>2) Primitive types parameters